GoogleCloudPlatform/community/tutorials/appengine-memcache-best-practices/index.md

 ---
 title: Best Practices for App Engine Standard Environment Memcache
-description: Learn about best Practices for App Engine standard environment Memcache For Thread Safety, Performance, and Code Migration.
+description: Learn about Best Practices for App Engine standard environment Memcache For Thread Safety, Performance, and Code Migration.
 author: devlance
 tags: App Engine Standard, Memcache
-date_published: 12/02/2013
+date_published: 02/09/2017
 ---

 This article outlines some best practices for using the Google App Engine